U53RW4R3/RemoteKeyStrokes/README.md

     -h, --help                          Display this help message

+UPLOAD FILES:
+    -i, --input <input_file>            Specify the local input file to transfer -o, --output <output_file>          Specify the remote output file to transfer

 METHODS:
-    -m, --method <method>               Specify the file transfer or execution method (For file transfer "pwshb64" is set by default if not specified.
-For command execution method
+    -m, --method <method>               Specify a method.
+For command execution method "none" is set by default if not specified.
-                                        "none" is set by default if not specified)
+                                        For file transfer "pwshb64" is set by default if not specified.
+Other available methods are:
+                                        "elevate", "persistence", "antiforensics", and
+                                        "mayhem"

+    -s, --submethod <submethod>         Specify a submethod from a method (applies with -m flag)

+    -a, --action <action>               Specify an action from a submethod (applies with -s flag)

+    -e, --evasion <evasion>             Specify an evasion method for uploading files (only works for "pwshb64")
 ```

 ## Usage